contentful/slash-developers/out/concepts/multiple-environments.md

 Each type of change has a method best suited to it and this guide will outline each one in detail.

-If you want to follow along with the examples in this guide, then create a space with the 'product catalogue' example content.
+If you want to follow along with the examples in this guide, then create a space with the 'product catalog' example content.

 ## Deploying changes to content